 What time will I be back in Cusco?

-The discount that is offered isn’t a ECO PATH TREK discount, but is actually offered by the DRCC and ECO PATH TREK passes the discount on to you.
+THE ISIC CARD IS NO LONGER ACCEPTED FOR ENTRY TO THE MACHUPICCHU ARCHEOLOGICAL PARK .
+The discount that is offered isn’t a ECO PATH TREK discount, but is actually offered by the Machu Picchu Sanctuary Office.
 For that reason, it absolutely necessary that we have a scan of your card “in hand” when we go to purchase your permits.
 If you didn’t send us a copy of it along with the initial booking, then make sure to note on the registration form that you have one and will send the scan as soon as possible so that we know to try and wait before we purchase the permit.

 Am I able to change dates after the initial reservation?

 The only time that you can change your dates with no penalty charge is, if we have not purchased your permit yet.
 Usually we try to purchase the permits, at the most, the same day yo do the reservation for the Inca Trail.
 If we do not already have your permit you can change your date.
 If we already have your permit, the penalty to change is US $150 and there must be availability for the date which you want to move to.